MatrixFrog/tech-worker-voter-guide/content/elections/2020-march/san-francisco/propositions/PropE.md

 Francisco.

 Nonprofit landlord Todco has spent $407,000 so far to collect the signatures and run the campaign.
-Todco is [using federal rent subsidy dollars to fund political opposition to new housing](https://www.sfchronicle.com/bayarea/article/Pre-election-opening-for-Warm-Springs-BART-looks-9981990.php) and office construction.
+Todco is [using taxpayer dollars to fund political opposition to new housing](https://www.sfchronicle.com/bayarea/article/Pre-election-opening-for-Warm-Springs-BART-looks-9981990.php) and office construction.

 {{< blockquote